ItsTato/OmegaCord/README.md

 # OmegaCord
-A chat application made for shit & giggles
+A terminal based 'chat application' made for shit & giggles